-Each year we have a limited number of slots for which we are able to offer admission, and our faculty carefully review each application in order to select the applicants which we will recommend to the Division of the Humanities for admission.
-Final admission decisions are made by the faculty as a whole rather than by individual faculty members.
+Each year we have a limited number of slots for which we are able to offer admission, and our faculty carefully review each application.
+Final admission decisions are made by the faculty as a whole.

 - A statement of purpose which describes the intellectual issues you hope to explore at the University of Chicago.